 As a conventional eating method for several cultures worldwide, the Mediterranean diet was not designed for weight reduction.
-It just so happens that among the healthiest foods around the planet is also very good for maintaining your weight.
+It just so happens that among the healthiest foods around the planet is also very good for maintaining weight.

 One review, printed in April 2016 at The American Journal of Medicine, looked at five study trials on obese and obese individuals.
-After one year, people who followed a Mediterranean diet dropped up to 11 pounds higher than low carb eaters.
+After one year, people who followed a Mediterranean diet dropped up to 11 pounds higher than low-carb eaters.
 They dropped between 9 and 22 pounds total and kept it off for a year.
 However, the same study found comparable weight reduction in different diets, such as low-carb diets and the American Diabetes Association diet plan.
-The results imply that the investigators say that there’s no perfect diet for sustaining sustained weight loss in overweight or obese people.
+The results imply that the investigators say there’s no perfect diet for sustaining sustained weight loss in overweight or obese people.